Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Gallup Data On Crime

 See the “Fear of Crime” section.
-Per Gallup, fear of crime is at record levels.
+Per Gallup, fear of crime is at or near record levels.

 Gallup’s historical crime data is a good starting point.